chikos96/flash-ecommerce/README.md

   - The user will see the Register form for first time user to sign up.
   - Also the user will be able to log in at the Log in form if their account is already created.
   - The user can log out at the Log Out form if they want to leave their account.
-  - For security measures, the form will have the werkzeug security features such as "generate_password_hash" and "check_password_hash".
-These hashing passwords will be good to keep their information secured.

 2. As a first time user, I want to navigate easily in order to find the content and be able to see my contacts.
     - At the top of each page there is a clean navigation bar, each link describes at what section